 Wage and Hour Division (WHD)

-Fact Sheet #43: Youth Employment Provisions of the Fair Labor Standards Act (FLSA) for Nonagricultural Occupations
+Fact Sheet #43: Overview of Youth Employment (Child Labor) Provisions of the Fair Labor Standards Act (FLSA) for Nonagricultural Occupations

 The Department of Labor is committed to helping young workers find those positive and early employment experiences that can be so important to their development, but the work must be safe.
 The youth employment provisions of the FLSA were enacted to ensure that when young people work, the work does not jeopardize their health, well-being or educational opportunities.
 Employers are subject to the youth employment provisions generally under the same coverage criteria as established for the other provisions of the FLSA.

 It is an unfortunate fact that children do get injured, even killed, in the workplace.
 The National Institute for Occupational Safety and Health estimates that 160,000 American children suffer occupational injuries every year—and 54,800 of these injuries are serious enough to warrant emergency room treatment.

 Both Federal and State laws govern the employment of young workers and when both are applicable, the law with the stricter standard must be obeyed.

 - require minors to obtain "working papers" or "work permits," though many States do;

 - restrict the number of hours or times of day that workers 16 years of age and older may be employed, though many States do;